 Who Sets The Pay For The Singapore President, Prime Minister And Cabinet Ministers?

-The salary framework has been revised over the years to ensure that the both the principles and outcomes are reflected in minister salaries.
+The salary framework has been revised over the years to ensure that the both the principles and outcomes that Singapore believes in are reflected in ministers’ salaries.

 Before 1994, the government set ministerial salaries through informal comparisons with the private sector, with periodic salary revisions.
 It was in 1994 that the government introduced the first benchmark that pegged ministerial salaries to alternative professions a minister could have pursued, with a significant discount to reflect the sacrifice that political service entails.
 In 2000, this benchmark was refined, and in 2007, another salary revision was made with, which included the imputed value of pensions.